 This course introduces the major non-Christian religions and modern cults from an evangelical standpoint.
-It will provide the student with a better understanding of the challenges and opportunities for evangelism and church-planting throughout the world.
+It will provide the student with a better understanding of the challenges and opportunities

 IS512 Church Growth and Leadership (3 credits)

 Basic principles and procedures of church growth as applied to present-day church leadership.